Jason Gedrick

-Jason Michael Gedrick (born February 7, 1965) is an American actor best known for his work on the television series Murder One and Boomtown, and the motion picture Iron Eagle as Doug Masters.
+Jason Michael Gedrick is an American actor.
+He is best known for his work on the television series Murder One and Boomtown, and the motion picture Iron Eagle as Doug Masters.

+He starred in the 2001 film Summer Catch as Mike Dunne, the older brother of the main character Ryan.

 Early life

+Jason Michael Gedrick was born Jason Gedroic in Illinois, and is of Polish descent.

+Acting career

-Jason Michael Gedroic was born in Chicago, Illinois and is of Polish descent.
-He changed his surname to the homonymous "Gedrick" and began his career as an extra in films such as Bad Boys (1983) and Risky Business (1983).
+After changing his surname to the homonymous "Gedrick", he began his career as an extra in films such as Bad Boys (1983) and Risky Business (1983).

 He had roles in The Heavenly Kid (1985), Iron Eagle (1986), and Promised Land (1987) with director Michael Hoffman, Iron Eagle II (1988 in an uncredited role for the first few minutes of the movie), Born on the Fourth of July (1989), the cult classic Rooftops (1989), Backdraft (1991), and Crossing the Bridge (1992).
 Gedrick then appeared in television series such as Class of '96 (1993) and Sweet Justice (1994).

 In 1994, Gedrick starred in the film The Force with Yasmine Bleeth and Kim Delaney.
-He starred in the first season of Steven Bochco's 1995 television series Murder One, which followed the trial of Gedrick's character, bad-boy actor Neil Avedon, alleged to have murdered a 15-year-old girl.
-Due to struggling ratings, he was among several cast members removed from the show and replaced by Anthony LaPaglia.
-His next major project was the three-hour TV film The Third Twin (1997), a thriller based on the best-selling 1996 novel by the British writer Ken Follett; in it, Gedrick plays a university employee accused of rape, whose friend later discovers he has a twin—and actually several more twins cloned by an evil millionaire university donor and biomedical technology CEO.
+He starred in the first season of Steven Bochco's 1995 television series Murder One, which followed the trial of Gedrick's character, bad-boy actor Neil Avedon.
+His next major project was the three-hour TV film The Third Twin (1997), a thriller based on the best-selling 1996 novel by the British writer Ken Follett.